Finale Technical Support Has Ended

 Note that deleting this driver will not affect your ability to use the Webex application.
 These audio drivers are only used when you are sharing sound during a Webex screen-share.

 If this does not solve the crashing issue (or if you don’t find the relevant plug-in folder in step 5), the problem is likely due to something else.
-Here’s some other articles to check out.
-If they don’t solve the issue (and you are running v26 or v27), please contact us by clicking Submit a request at the top of this page.
+Here’s some additional articles to check out which may be relevant: